getgrav/grav-learn/pages/06.advanced/07.grav-development/docs.md

 1. The Grav Core Remains Lean - You only need to add the plugins you need for a particular site.
 For example, a blog may need many more plugins than a simple landing page.
 2. Third-Party Development of New Functionality - You don't have to wait until Grav gets a bit of functionality you want.
 You can simply create a plugin to extend Grav to do what you want it to do.

+#### Plugin Requirements

+A proper Grav plugin requires certain files in order to function properly, be listed in the Grav repository, and be visible in the Grav admin plugin.
+Please ensure your plugin contains all these files:

+* **yourplugin.php** - plugin PHP file that should be named the same as the folder
+* **yourplugin.yaml** - plugin configuration file that contains any options and stream inheritance information
+* **blueprints.yaml** - plugin definition file and form definition file
+* **CHANGELOG.md** - a changelog file that should be in the proper Grav format for consistent rendering
+* **README.md** - required file to explain and preview the plugin
+* **LICENSE** - license file, probably MIT if in line with Grav core
+* **languages.yaml** (optional) - a language definition file

 ## Grav Skeletons

 A **Grav Skeleton** is effectively an **all-in-one sample site**.
 They include the **Grav Core**, required **plugins**, as well as appropriate **pages** for content and a **theme** for pulling it all together.